 They may form anywhere on the skin, and they can form in groups.
 Less easily recognizable, these warts are smaller than other warts and usually grow on your legs or your face.

-For many, warts will eventually go away or fall off without needing treatment because their bodies’ immune systems will fight off the virus.
+For many, warts will eventually go away or fall off without needing treatment because their body’s immune system will fight off the virus.

 This can take a full 2 years for children and as long as 5 to 7 years for adults.
-For those who do not want to wait for their bodies to attack the wart virus, there are a few common treatments that can prove effective.
+For those who do not want to wait that long, there are a few common treatments that can prove effective.

-Cryotherapy: This involves freezing the wart so that it will fall off.
+Cryotherapy: This involves freezing the wart with liquid nitrogen so that it will fall off.

 Because of the nature of the wart virus, warts can recur.
 Thus, it may take multiple treatments in succession for getting rid of warts.